 Setting off from the Nyaungshwe Canal jetty in town, you’ll pass by majestic water buffalo grazing and vast swathes of inlets before boating out into the vastness of Inle Lake.
 Though this waterway was once a haven for fishermen, tourism has quickly taken over, and the fish trap-wielding boatmen you often see out on the lake are now directly employed by the local government.
 Still, they make for a pretty lovely photo.

-Much like the floating village of Santa Marta, Colombia, there’s a whole community that lives out on the lake, propped up by stilted wooden houses joined by boating channels.
+A whole community lives out on the lake, propped up by stilted wooden houses joined by boating channels.
 Many of these stilted buildings are home to a few cottage industries, many of which are only supported by tourist purchases – taking nothing away from the skill it takes to make spun lotus cloth, intricate silverware and handmade cigars, all of which can be seen on the lake.